 Guitar technique and repertoire are studied in a class format, with emphasis placed on the development of correct technique and performance skills.
 This course is designed for any student who is not a guitar major or minor.
-No prerequisite.
-1 semester credit

 MUS 156 Class Guitar II